-The role of the investigator will differ depending on the nature of the complaint and who it is directed at.
+The role of the investigator will differ depending on the nature of the complaint and who it is directed at (and who this is will be subject to the exceptions/discretions referred to in part 3 above).

-- For complaints against staff of academies in the trust, the investigator will be the headteacher. - For complaints against headteachers of academies in the trust, the investigator will be the chair of the local governing board. - For complaints against academy councillors, the investigator will be the chair of the Academy Council. - For complaints against trustees, the investigator will be the chair of trustees. - For complaints against the chair of trustees or an entire Academy Council, the CEO will appoint an appropriate person (who may be external to the Trust) to be the investigator. - For complaints against the CEO, the investigator will be the chair of trustees.
+- For complaints against staff of academies in the trust, the investigator will be the headteacher - For complaints against headteachers of academies in the trust, the investigator will be the chair of the local governing board - For complaints against academy councillors, the investigator will be the chair of the Academy Council. - For complaints against trustees, the investigator will be the chair of trustees.

+- For complaints against the chair of trustees or an entire Academy Council, the CEO will appoint an appropriate person (who may be external to the Trust) to be the investigator. - For complaints against the CEO, the investigator will be the chair of trustees.